-Listen as Moody’s Analytics Scott Hoyt and Deniz Tudor, discuss the current and anticipated trends in household credit conditions based on data from Equifax.
-Key topics include:
+Join Moody’s Analytics Scott Hoyt and David Fieldhouse as they discuss the current and anticipated trends in household credit conditions based on data from Equifax.

 October's PCE deflator showed that the Federal Reserve is on track to bring inflation to its 2% target in the near term.

 The economy's recent performance has consistently exceeded the prior expectations of many who expected a recession by now, and the outsized growth reported for the third quarter—4.9% at a seasonally adjusted annual rate—only adds to that.